shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_PolicyEngine.md

 ####Policy-01

-Threat: "admin"-ness not properly scoped
+Threat: "admin"-ness not properly scoped (only for V2.0 API) Threat Agent:
-Threat Agent:
->
+>Internal Attacker

 Attack Vectors:
-> No scoping of admin.
+>No scoping of admin.

 Security Weakness:
-> User with an "admin" role on any tenant gets admin status throughout the system primarily because there is no demarcation between a scoped admin and a global admin.
+>User with an "admin" role on any tenant gets admin status throughout the system primarily because there is no demarcation between a scoped admin and a global admin.

 Vulnerable Component:
 >